Run to Paradise: Background

+The song is about misspent youth, though upon release in 1987 it was widely believed to be about heroin use due to the lyrics "You don’t need a friend when you can score / You run to paradise".
+Songwriter Mark Gable said: "It’s not specifically about heroin, … it’s more about misspent youth, the waste I saw in the ’70s on the northern beaches of Sydney.
+It’s more about being on the dole, surfing instead of working, smoking dope and drinking, people getting trashed in pubs on the weekend."

-Choirboys signed with Mushroom Records and released "Fireworks" in May 1986, they also opened for Deep Purple on their tour of Australia.
+The Choirboys signed with Mushroom Records and released "Fireworks" in May 1986, they also opened for Deep Purple on their tour of Australia.
 Brad Carr left the group to be replaced on lead guitar by Brett Williams (ex-Brakes) as they supported Bon Jovi's tour in 1987.
 They recorded their second album Big Bad Noise with producers Peter Blyton (The Radiators, Machinations) and Brian McGee (The Rolling Stones, Cyndi Lauper).
 The next single "Run to Paradise" reached No. 3 in December.
 In New Zealand, it attained No. 13 on the RIANZ Singles Chart.
 Released in the United States, it appeared on the Billboard Hot 100 and peaked at No. 33 on the Mainstream Rock chart in 1989.
 Big Bad Noise peaked at No. 5 on the Kent Music Report Albums Chart in April 1988, and was the twenty-first highest-selling album for the year in Australia.
 Other singles from the album included "Boys Will Be Boys" and "Struggle Town" reaching No. 14 and No. 34 respectively.

+In 1998, as part of Mushroom Records' 25th anniversary and concert (showcasing its biggest artists), "Run to Paradise" was reissued on CD Single (for the first time).
+A rare instrumental version of the song was a bonus track.

 The song returned to the Australian singles charts in Australia in July 2004 when dance producer Nick Skitz asked Gable to sing "Run to Paradise" on a dance reworking.
 The song, billed as "Nick Skitz vs. Choirboys", debuted in the top 20 of the Australian singles charts and stayed in the charts for six weeks before leaving the top 50.

 Jay Parrino performed the song during the semi-finals of Australia's Got Talent 2009.
 With his 'one-man-band' act he recorded live drums into a loop station then played guitar and sang over the top.
 This arrangement has a swinging 12/8 shuffle feel which is different from the original.